Moving into Senior Living During COVID

 Together, we felt safer here than anywhere else.

 During the shutdown, Independent Living visits were restricted to essential needs, medical necessities, or emergencies.
 On May 8th, residents were able to welcome visitors again, as long as visitors followed all safety protocols set in place.
-Over the next few months, community spaces and amenities began to open as well.
+Over the next few months, community spaces and amenities also began to open.
 Finally, on September 23rd, we opened our dining room at 50% capacity.

 Watching the Food Service and Dining team prepare the dining room for reopening was like watching kids decorate for Christmas – they were overjoyed.
 We all were!